 England’s opening T20 against New Zealand abandoned due to rain

-They tourists were denied the chance to defend 153 for six because of the weather.
+The tourists were denied the chance to defend 153 for six because of the weather

 England’s huge winter started in underwhelming fashion with a fitful batting display as rain in Christchurch led to an abandonment in the first T20 against New Zealand.